 Parents can access their student's grades, attendance record, and discipline file as well as events through Skyward.
-Parents and students are provided with usernames and passwords at registration or by calling the Jr/Sr high school office.
-The website for Skyward is: https://skyward.iscorp.com/CerroGordo100ILStuSTS/
+Parents and students are provided with usernames and passwords at registration or by calling the Junior/Senior High School Office.
+Website: https://skyward.iscorp.com/CerroGordo100ILStuSTS/